-I had the opportunity to go camping with my family this past summer.
-It was a great little adventure, and when I asked my 6-year-old son what his favorite part of the trip was, he said fishing.
+I had the opportunity to go camping with my family the past few years and they are always great adventures.
+A few years ago, and when I asked my 6-year-old son what his favorite part of the trip was, he said fishing.
+This year, he is 9, and fishing was #2, #1 was catching baby salamanders (the hunt was part of the fun).
+No salamanders were harmed in the making of our camping adventure!

 It got me thinking that as business owners, managers, employees, and individuals we are subject to phishing attempts multiple times a day.
 My son was so excited that he caught his first fish on our trip.
 I’ll always remember the excitement in his eyes as we reeled in that little 4 inch sunny (that we released).
 He then proceeded to catch about 5 more, and much to me and my wife’s amusement, one was deemed big enough to keep and take back for dinner!
 Imagine how excited scammers are when they get a few nibbles and eventually hook a phish!